A safe space to be heard

 Professional registration ensures that mental health clinicians are bound by strict codes of professional conduct and ethical behaviour.

-Amber holds professional registrations with both the Australian Counselling Association (ACA) and the Psychotherapy and Counselling Federation of Australia (PACFA).
+Amber holds professional registrations with the Psychotherapy and Counselling Federation of Australia (PACFA).

-For more information about these professional industry bodies, please click on the logos to the right.
+For more information about PACFA, please click on the logo to the right.